Sunil Singh Yadav: Political career

-National President of Samajwadi Chhatra Sabha on 10 December 2010.
+national president of Samajwadi Chhatra Sabha on 10 December 2010.

-Sunil Singh Yadav was part of a delegation as National President of Samajwadi Chhatra Sabha which visited China on 20 September 2011.
+Sunil Singh Yadav was part of a delegation as national president of Samajwadi Chhatra Sabha which visited China on 20 September 2011.
 This delegation had 500 government officials, heads of other youth organizations, social workers, entrepreneurs, college students and rural youth representatives.
-During the 10-day stay, this delegation participated in cultural exchange activities with young Chinese people and visited to companies, communities, universities and rural areas of People's Republic of China.
+During the 10-day stay, this delegation participated in cultural exchange activities with young Chinese people and visited companies, communities, universities and rural areas of People's Republic of China.